-1. Information gathering To obtain relevant information through the following methods: a.
-Interviews and discussion conducted with the Managers and Officers of the major subsidiaries to gather information on and to gain insight of the operating environment of the company. b.
-Audited and draft financial statements. c.
+1. Information gathering To obtain relevant information through the following methods: Interviews and discussion conducted with the Managers and Officers of the major subsidiaries to gather information on and to gain insight of the operating environment of the company.
+Audited and draft financial statements.
 Previous risk management reports.

-2. Risk Identification Enable early manage the r deteo risk ar ffect the Group in bu ction of risk and ens nd appropriate action s such as strategic, op ure sound ris s are taken to k managemer mitigate the G nt practices a Group's exposi re in place to
+2. Risk Identification Enable ear manage th Enable early detection of risk and ensure sound risk management practices are in place to manage the risk and appropriate actions are taken to mitigate the Group's exposure to risk.

-3. Risk quantification The risks identified are then quantified for their impact on the organization.
+3. Risk quantification The level of with an est risk, signifities A risk even scores.
 The level of risk tolerance is expressed through the use of a risk impact and likelihood matrix with an established risk tolerance boundary demarcating those risks that are deemed to be high risk, significant risk, moderate risk and low risk.
-A risk event may have a combined score of (1) up to (25) depending on its likelihood and impact scores.
-The risk will be mapped into the following risk heat-chart:
+A risk event may have a combined score of (1) up to (25) depending on its likelihood and impact

 h npact (l)

+Insignificant Minor Moderate Major High

-Likelihood (L) Insignificant (1) Minor (2) Moderate (3) Major (4) High (5)
+Likelihood (L) (1) (2) (3) (4) (5)

-Almost certain (5) L М S н н
+Almost certai n (5) L М S н н

 Most Likely (4) L М S S н

-Possible (3) L м м S S
+Possible (3) L М М S S

-Unlikely (2) L L м м М
+Unlikely (2) L L М М М

 Rare (1) L L L L L

-Risk responses S. Control Strategies-identify, develop and implement For each risk identified, the management will have one or more of the following response options: a) Avoidance Risk could have major impact but the cost of implementing additional controls outweigh the benefits b) Tolerate Consciously accepting certain risk whereby impact is minor c) Mitigate Taking steps to implement control action in reducing likelihood of occurrence and its impact d) Transfer Pass on risk to other parties e) Acceptable Maintain and monitor current actions.
-Monitor and check the effectiveness of the risk control measure, and whether the intended result is achieved.
-Every department head must make sure risk control reflect in SOP.
-Implement risk mitigation actions aimed to minimise existing or in some instances to prevent
+4. Risk responses For each risk identified, the management will have one or more of the following response options: a) Avoidance Risk could have major impact but the cost of implementing additional controls outweigh the benefits b) Tolerate Consciously accepting certain risk whereby impact is minor c) Mitigate Taking steps to implement control action in reducing likelihood of occurrence and its impact d) Transfer Pass on risk to other parties e) Acceptable

+5. Control Strategies-identify, develop and implement Monitor arresult is ac Implement nd check hieved.
+E t risk mit the effectiveness of very department heatigation actions aimed f the risk con ad must make sure risk contr Maintain and monitor current actions.